rev3r/ProperHelloWorld/README.md

 # Null checking

-I know that this code doesn't check for potential `null` dereference.

-This would unnecessarily pollute source code.
+I know that this code doesn't check for potential `null` dereferences.
+But this would unnecessarily pollute source code.

-Besides, I wrote it to compatible with C# 8.0 *nullable reference types* feature (yes, that's my excuse).
+Besides, I wrote it to be compatible with C# 8.0 *nullable reference types* feature (yes, that's my excuse).

 # ToDo

 The only thing that bothers me, is that I reference `Infrastructure` from `ConsoleApp` (for DI purposes).

 I'll fix it some day...
+Maybe...